 Unmarried fathers of children have often struggled futilely to fight for any sort of custodial rights whatsoever when it comes to their children.
 Yet what happened in Colorado may have consequences in Florida as well when concerning a father’s rights to visitation and custody.

-It is important that attorneys and judges look at the overall qualifications of the parents and not make child custody determinations based upon stereotypical assumptions that all child raising determinations be made by one parent or the other.
-It is what is best for the child rather than considerations of gender that should determine who makes what decisions concerning the child’s upraising.
+It is important that attorneys and judges look at the overall qualifications of the parents and not make child custody determinations based upon stereotypical assumptions that all child-raising determinations be made by one parent or the other.
+It is what is best for the child rather than considerations of gender that should determine who makes what decisions concerning the child’s uprising.

 In any case, the ruling for at least one locality signified that both birth parents should have visitation rights when it comes to their child.